 Under the Marine Protection, Research, and Sanctuaries Act of 1972 (also known as the National Marine Sanctuaries Act), the National Oceanic and Atmospheric Administration establishes a national marine sanctuary for marine areas with special conservation, recreational, ecological, historical, cultural, archaeological, scientific, educational, or aesthetic qualities.
-The National Marine Sanctuaries Act, in addition to sanctuary regulations, prohibit destroying, causing the loss of, or injuring any sanctuary resource managed under the law or regulations for that sanctuary (16 U.S.C. section 1436(a); 15 CFR Part 922).
-National marine sanctuaries are managed on a site-specific basis, and most sanctuaries have site-specific regulatory prohibitions.
-Each sanctuary also has site specific regulatory exemptions from the prohibitions for certain military activities.
+The National Marine Sanctuaries Act and federal regulations prohibit destroying, causing the loss of, or injuring any sanctuary resource managed under the law or regulations for that sanctuary (16 U.S.C. section 1436(a); 15 CFR Part 922).
+National Marine Sanctuaries are managed on a site-specific basis, and each sanctuary has site-specific regulatory prohibitions.
+Each sanctuary also has site-specific regulatory exemptions from the prohibitions for certain military activities.

 Additionally, section 304(d) of the National Marine Sanctuaries Act requires federal agencies to consult with the Office of National Marine Sanctuaries whenever their proposed actions are likely to destroy, cause the loss of, or injure a sanctuary resource.
-Within the Study Area there are five national marine sanctuaries included in the List of National System Marine Protected Areas.
-The national marine sanctuaries within the Study Area are mapped in Figure 6.1-4 and Figure 6.1-5.
+Within the Study Area, there are five National Marine Sanctuaries included in the List of National System Marine Protected Areas.
+The National Marine Sanctuaries within the Study Area are mapped in Figure 6.1-5 and Figure 6.1-6.
 The sanctuaries are described in additional detail below, along with a summary of the potential environmental impacts of the proposed training and testing activities anticipated to occur within or within the vicinity of each sanctuary.
-Where appropriate, the Navy intends to prepare a Sanctuary Resources Statement describing its proposed actions and potential effects on sanctuary resources, which will be submitted to the Office of National Marine Sanctuaries to initiate National Marine Sanctuaries Act section 304(d) consultation.
+Where appropriate, the Navy has prepared a Sanctuary Resources Statement describing its proposed actions and potential effects on sanctuary resources, which has been submitted to the Office of National Marine Sanctuaries to initiate National Marine Sanctuaries Act section 304(d) consultation.